RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/using-kustomnize.md

 EOF
 ```

-At this, we can test our “dev” customization by running the folliwing:
+We can now test our “dev” customization without applying it to the cluster by running the following:

 ```
 kubectl kustomize dev